pipe-cd/pipecd/docs/content/en/docs/operator-manual/piped/adding-helm-chart-repository.md

 ---
 title: "Adding a helm chart repository"
-linkTitle: "Adding a helm chart repository"
+linkTitle: "Adding helm chart repo"
 weight: 8
 description: >
   This page describes how to add a new Helm chart repository.